asyncapi/java-template/template/TUTORIAL.md

 ```

 ## Running the Publisher/Subscriber Template
-These commands will allow you to run the template publisher/subscriber model using IBM MQ.
+These commands will allow you to run the Java Template publisher/subscriber model using IBM MQ.
-1. From the directory you created in the prerequisites, `./asyncapi-java-template` in the example commands, create the following YAML file by copying the entire below box of code and pressing enter.
-If using windows, use `type` instead of `cat` at the beginning of the command.
-Should you wish to use your own YAML file, name it `asyncapi.yaml` and move on to the next step. **Note:** If using your own YAML file, your topic name is the `channel`.
-You will need to follow the above steps to 'Create an MQ Topic' with your topic name replacing `single/released`
+1. From the directory you created in the prerequisites, `~/asyncapi-java-template` in the example commands, create the following YAML file by copying the entire below box of code and pressing enter.
+<br>If using windows, use `type` instead of `cat` at the beginning of the command.<br>Should you wish to use your own YAML file, name it `asyncapi.yaml` and move on to the next step.
     ```
     cat <<EOT >> asyncapi.yaml
     asyncapi: 2.0.0